jonlpersson/ed-latimore/site/_drafts/my-experience-using-topical-finasterideminoxidil-spray.md

 [Forhims.com](https://prf.hn/l/vyvenmZ) takes care of all of that for you.
 Also, in case you're embarrassed about seeking help to spark your hair growth, your topical combination is delivered in discrete packaging.&nbsp;

 ![Discrete package from Forhims.com](/assets/images/drafts/discrete-packaging-from-forhims-1.jpg "Discrete package from Forhims.com"){: width="450" height="600"}

+## Final verdict on topical minoxidil fortified with finasteride

+This is a fantastic product.
+Once you make it a habit to use, you should see good results.
+This is especially important if you spent the money on an FUE hair transplant.
+Then you may as well maintain what you have.

+If you're just starting to lose your hair, this—along with other strategies—will make a huge difference in the amount of hair you're able to keep on your head.
+It's so cheap too.

+Definitely pick up a bottle.

 #### [**Grab your bottle here**](https://prf.hn/l/vyvenmZ)